cusp-london/cusp-london.github.io/Upcoming_Events.md

 # Upcoming Events

-**CUSP London Seminar Series: Telling Stories with Data Maria Teresa Ortoleva, an Italian artist based in London and represented by Luca Tommasi gallery in Milan.
+**CUSP London Seminar Series: Telling Stories with Data Maria Teresa Ortoleva, an Italian artist based in London and represented by Luca Tommasi gallery in Milan. <br>

 Title: Imaginative Thoughts as Brainwaves, Sculptures, and Installations**

 Abstract: